At the Immigrant's Table

 • In a medium bowl, mix together coconut, sweetened condensed coconut milk, vanilla extract and sugar, if using.
 Set aside.

 • Working with wet hands, scoop out rounded tablespoonfuls of this mixture and shape them into pyramids with the tips of your fingers.
-Arrange on baking sheet.
+Arrange on a baking sheet.

 • Using a spoon, drizzle chocolate liberally over cooling macaroons.
 Place the macaroons in the refrigerator for about 10 minutes to allow the chocolate to set.